Moshes-Abraham/clasp-wiki/Building-Clasp-MPS.md

 # Building clasp with MPS.

-Get the latest version of the mps-dev branch and then build the executables.
+Get the latest version of the mps-dev branch and build the executables as well as the CL source with MPS.

 ```
+clasp$ make clean
 clasp$ make mps-all
 ```